-Meeting the EEOC hostile work environment definition in Colorado can exist when your employee experiences workplace harassment and is in fear of coming to work due to offensive conduct from a specific actor – generally hostile work environment by supervisors.
+Meeting the EEOC hostile work environment definition in Colorado can exist when your employee experiences workplace harassment and is in fear of coming to work due to offensive conduct from a specific actor – generally by supervisors.

 A hostile work environment can also occur when someone on your management team creates a situation or atmosphere that makes your employee resign.
 This can be construed as retaliation.